 The regular payments of taxes will be aimed at covering Social Security, Medicare, and the overall income tax.
 Therefore, it is important to know how quarterly taxes break down -the self-employment and income tax.
 Income tax will follow the same income tax rates as salaried individuals.
 On the other hand, the self-employment tax is at around 15.3 percent.
-It will help cover Medicate costs (2.9 percent) and Social Security (12.4 percent).
+It will help cover Medicare costs (2.9 percent) and Social Security (12.4 percent).

 Requirement for Quarterly Payments of Estimated Tax

 The tax system in the United States uses the pay-as-you-go concept for income tax.
-With the given system, taxpayers are expected to pay taxes as they will earn income.
+With the given system, taxpayers are expected to pay taxes as they earn income.
 Therefore, the government can tax W-2 employees with specific withholdings and self-employed workers or freelancers with quarterly tax payments.
 If you work by yourself as a freelancer or contractor, your taxes will not automatically be taken from your paychecks.
 Therefore, the IRS goes ahead with collecting income taxes along with quarterly tax payments.

 To analyze whether or not a taxpayer should ensure quarter tax payments, here are some important guidelines: